Salary rate computed on a twelve-month, annual basis.

 Americans with Disabilities Act.
 See also: http://www.ada.gov/

 The L&S Academic Planning Council, or APC, advises the Dean on planning, program, and fiscal matters, and thus plays an important role in College governance activities.
 The Dean chairs the Council's weekly meetings, where topics that affect the whole college (and often, the rest of the university) are discussed by elected and appointed members.
 Academic and Administrative Deans serve as ex Officio observers to advise the council.
 Agendas are prepared by the Assistant Dean for Academic Planning, in consultation with the Dean and Associate Deans.
-For more information, see the Administrative Gateway document, L&S Academic Planning Council? .
+For more information, see the Administrative Gateway document, Who Serves on the L&S Academic Planning Council .

 Archives and Records Management.
 See http://archives.library.wisc.edu/ for more information, including policy on maintaining public records.